How much does a funeral cost in the ACT?

-The 2025 eziFunerals Australian Funeral Index reported the ACT only as a cremation-with-service cost of about $7,850, rather than the fuller base-price average it published for larger states.
 The ACT is a small market.
-The population of Canberra means fewer funeral directors, less competition, and less publicly available pricing data than larger states.
+The population of Canberra means fewer funeral directors, less competition, and less publicly available pricing data than the larger states.

 Every price here is a base advertised package price unless labelled otherwise.
-The provider figures below are drawn from publicly available pricing (mostly national operators and one corporate brand), last reviewed June 2026.
+The provider figures below are drawn from operators' own published pricing, three local ACT price lists plus national and corporate brands, checked August 2026.
 They are indicative, subject to change, and may not reflect a final quote.
 Request an itemised quote from any provider before signing anything.

 - Direct cremation